Plot: Mulan, Shang and their fellow warriors from the first movie return, and love is in the air, snookums. ~~♥

 He’s there when Mulan’s getting dressed in the first movie then he vanishes never to be seen again.
 Then he appears for this opening scene and is never seen again.
 Do we just need an animal sidekick to fill in for Mushu when he’s not around?

-The little girl as well as a slue of other kids who pop out of nowhere spot her and want her to teach them to do stuff like that as well.
+The little girl, as well as a slue of other kids who pop out of nowhere, spot her and want her to teach them to do martial arts as well.

 The art style is slightly different for this movie; common for Disney sequels.
 It’s not too bad, it just looks more simplistic and bright, but Mulan just doesn’t look like Mulan.
 Her face is too rounded now (though I’m aware her character design was slightly changed to be more pointed during scenes where she’s masquerading as a man; she still doesn’t look the same as her feminine design in the first movie), her hair doesn’t look right, her lips look huge from far away, and for some reason she keeps going cross-eyed when we pan away from her.

-Mulan tries to teach the kids some moves, but her methods aren’t really sinking in with the kids so we have to have a song now; “Lesson Number 1.”
-You know how some people rag on TLK2 for having songs that are basically mirrors of the first movie’s songs?
-Well, this is basically the equivalent to “I’ll Make a Man Out of You” from the first movie only not nearly as catchy and instead of furthering the story or giving us any intel on a character, it’s just basically filler.
+Mulan tries to teach the kids some moves, but her methods aren’t really sinking in with the kids so we have to have a song now; ‘Lesson Number 1.’
+You know how some people rag on The Lion King 2 for having songs that are basically mirrors of the first movie’s songs?
+Well, this is basically the equivalent to ‘I’ll Make a Man Out of You’ from the first movie only not nearly as catchy and instead of furthering the story or giving us any intel on a character, it’s just basically filler.
 It’s not that bad of a song to be honest, in fact it is somewhat catchy, but there’s no point to it.

 Also, in the first shot of the song, Mulan grabs the same rake she was using, spins it in the air then the rake part suddenly disappears so that she can use it as a proper boh staff.
 I was actually expecting the head to fly off and hit some random passerby in the face, but it just vanishes.